LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/Skeleton.rst

 The following is a skeleton of the user's main program (or calling program) for the integration of an ODE IVP using the MRIStep module.
 Most of the steps are independent of the NVECTOR, SUNMATRIX, SUNLINSOL and SUNNONLINSOL implementations used.
-For the steps that are not, refer to the sections :numref:`NVectors`, :numref:`SUNMatrix`, :numref:`SUNLinSol`, and :numref:`SUNNonlinSol` for the specific name of the function to be called or macro to be referenced.
+For the steps that are not, refer to :numref:`NVectors`, :numref:`SUNMatrix`, :numref:`SUNLinSol`, and :numref:`SUNNonlinSol` for the specific name of the function to be called or macro to be referenced.

 .. index:: User main program